BenjaminBest/StockTradingAnalysisWebsite/README.md

 All reads and writes are separated by using the CQRS architectural pattern.
 The domain data to be written is transported by _commands_.
 These commands are sent to a _command dispatcher_ which locates the correct _command handler_ for this command.
 In the command handler the _aggregate repository_ (in fact every aggregate type has it's own repository) returns the _aggregate_ by loading and applying all events since existence of this aggregate.
 Then the command can be applied to the aggregate and uncommitted events are written to the event store.

+The _process manager coordinator_ is involved when several events or commands need to be orchestrated.
+The coordinator is observing all events and commands from the eventbus and the command dispatcher.
+In case of a message it asks the _process manager finder repository_ if an instance of the correct process manager for a message is already running.
+The identification is done via a correlation id, which is a mapping of some information of a message to a process manager.
+In case no instance can be found the correct manager is created.
+Every process manager can publish events or dispatch commands and has a (in memory) state.

 Aggregates as well as the MVC controllers, query handlers and event handlers use _domain services_ (may depend on external services) when domain logic is needed.

 Every _event_ which is persisted will be published to the event bus.
 An _event handler_ catches the event and stores an optimized read model in the correct _model repository_.
 This is done in memory, but it could also be persisted to a database.